2006 Daytona 500: Background

-After a large amount of bump drafting was observed during the Budweiser Shootout, NASCAR instituted two "no zones" at the exit of corners, which series officials and multiple digital cameras would check for drivers attempting to ram their cars into the rear of other vehicles in order to gain an aerodynamic or overtaking advantage.
-Drivers would be penalized with either a drive-through penalty or disqualification from the race depending on the severity of the bump.
-Robin Pemberton, NASCAR's vice-president of competition, stated that bump drafting in the turns would no longer be tolerated.
+The event featured 58 entrants from 34 different teams.
+Following a large amount of bump drafting in the Budweiser Shootout, NASCAR implemented two "no zones" at the exit of corners, which series officials and multiple digital cameras would check for drivers attempting to ram their cars into the rear of other vehicles in order to gain an aerodynamic or overtaking advantage.
+Drivers would face a drive-through penalty or disqualification from the race depending on the severity of the bump.
+NASCAR's vice-president of competition, Robin Pemberton, stated that bump drafting in turns would no longer be tolerated.
 He commented, "It crosses over the line when the drivers are in the corner.
 That is not a good place to bump-draft.
 A straight line, it's not the best either, but a straight line is far safer than in the corners.
 There's guys that haven't totally honed the craft of bump drafting."